3113v3n/Pyth0n-P3nt3st-Scripts/README.md

 | Password Operation           | 1.
 Generate password list from cracked hashes     [completed]      |
 |                              | 2.
 Test credentials                               [completed]      |
 |                              |                                                                    |

+The script runs in two modes: [interactive and cli_args]
+    1. interactive: An interactive mode that takes user input step by step (Good for first time run)
+    2. cli_args:    Takes command line arguments and execute the script in a one liner

 ## 1. Internal Penetration Testing

 - Focuses on enumerating an organization's _Internal Network_